-Dave and I recently started up a love affair with pan pizza.
+Dave and I recently started a love affair with Gluten Free Pan Pizza.
 I spent 27 years living in the big Apple.
 The NY Yankees and large folds of thin crust pizza are part of my DNA.
 Dave is part Pacific Northwest Sasquatch, go Cougs!
 So to allow the traditions and style of each coast to charm us through a pizza craving is a major feat.
-What better way to celebrate true love than for a gluten free family to make a thicker crust, pan pizza at home?
+What better way to celebrate true love than for a gluten free family to make a thicker, crispy crust pan pizza at home?
 Fire up the oven!

 Skillet or cake pan for a thicker crust?
 It’s all good….

 The best part about this recipe is that you can make the crust as thick as you like.
 The diameter of your pan will help you determine the thickness.
 For example, in our home, I like the crust to be a bit thinner, so I choose to make my pizza in our 10″ cast iron skillet.
 Our daughter likes it thicker – the more bread, the better.
 So, we make her pizza using an 8″ cake pan.
 Dave is the in-between guy, and likes the thickness and texture of pizza made in a 9″ cake pan.
 Everyone’s happy!
 If using this recipe to make one 12″ pie using a cast iron pan, or a 9×13″ baking pan, please note a slight variation in ingredients, (see recipe below.)

 Very important!
 This recipe uses our Flour Farm Gluten Free Bonus Blend, that you make yourself ahead of time.
 Click on the link for the recipe.
 We have two versions of this blend: with dairy and dairy-free.
 If you choose the blend with dairy, (non-fat milk powder,) your crust will appear darker.
 Keep this in mind when baking because you will need the full 30 minutes to make sure the center of your pizza is cooked through.